This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 Put it this way, you’ll get to know your heart and breath a lot better, and maybe have more conversations with those guiding forces from ethereal lands.

 Mini-vans, otherwise known as matutus, or pick up trucks can also take you on longer distances between towns for a couple of bucks more.

 Train journeys although infrequent are more comfortable and safer.
 A second or first class sleeper is the best way to travel and fares are usually around $20-$30.

 In South Africa, taking the on-off Baz bus, made especially for travellers is a comfortable and luxurious form of travel (after 4 months of pick ups it’s heaven).

 Listen to one of our craziest pick up rides in Africa, in this podcast on Uganda Travel.

 You are going to need careful planning for your safaris.
 They can get really expensive and you have to be selective about which parks you go to.

 It is usually best to book the tour when you arrive in the nearest town to the park.
-We only went on a guided tour for the Masai Mara, all the rest we hired cars for.
+We only went on a guided tour for the Masai Mara, all the rest we hired cars for and drove ourselves.